Skip to main content

 What Will I Study?

 Students will learn about and experiment with sheet metal and wire, using a variety of jewellery tools to make unique and personal pieces.
 Following discussion and guidance from the tutor, students will decide what they would like to make and will work on their own projects throughout the course.
-Specific guidance and support can be given to those attending the course on an open studio basis, to enable completion of their own individual projects.

 You may cover: